psrc/psrc.github.io/_posts/2022-05-11-Asian-Pacific-Islander.md

 #### And the challenges but importance of racial equity data

-The Puget Sound Region has more than 596,000 people who identify as Asian Alone and more than 35,000 people who identify as Native Hawaiian and Pacific Islander Alone, as we discovered [last year during Asian American and Pacific Islander heritage month](https://www.psrc.org/whats-happening/blog/celebrating-asian-american-and-pacific-islander-heritage-month).
+The Puget Sound Region has about 600,000 people who identify as Asian Alone and more than 35,000 people who identify as Native Hawaiian and Pacific Islander Alone, as we discovered [last year during Asian American and Pacific Islander heritage month](https://www.psrc.org/whats-happening/blog/celebrating-asian-american-and-pacific-islander-heritage-month).
 Asian, Native Hawaiian, and Pacific Islander groups represent a wide